nllz/IRTF-HRPC/draft-association.md

 The risk of surveillance is also true in an offline space, but this is generally easy to analyze for the end-user.
 Security and privacy expectations of the end-user could be made more clear to the user (or improved) which would result in a more secure and/or private excercise or the right to freedom of assembly or association.

-### Inter Relay Chat
+### Internet Relay Chat

-Internet Relay Chat (IRC) is an application layer protocol that enables communication in the form of text through a a client/server networking model {{RFC4059}}.
+Internet Relay Chat (IRC) is an application layer protocol that enables communication in the form of text through a a client/server networking model {{RFC2810}}.
 In other words, a chat service.
 IRC clients are computer programs that a user can install on their system.
-These clients communicate with chat servers to transfer messages to other clients {{RFC4059}}.
+These clients communicate with chat servers to transfer messages to other clients.

 For order to be kept within the IRC network, special clases of users become "operators" and are allowed to perform general maintenance functions on the network: basic network tasks such as disconnecting (temporary or permanently) and reconnecting servers as needed {{RFC2812}}.
 One of the most controversial power of operators is the ability to remove a user from the connected network by 'force', i.e., operators are able to close the connection between any client and server {{RFC2812}}.

 IRC servers may deploy different policies for the ability of users to create their own channels or 'rooms', and for the delegation of 'operator'-rights in such a room.
-Some IRC servers support SSL/TLS connections for security purposes.
+Some IRC servers support SSL/TLS connections for security purposes {{RFC7194}}.
 This helps stop the use of packet sniffer programs to obtain the passwords of IRC users, but has little use beyond this scope due to the public nature of IRC channels.
-SSL connections require both client and server support (that may require the user to install SSL binaries and IRC client specific patches or modules on their computers).
-Some networks also use SSL for server to server connections, and provide a special channel flag (such as +S) to only allow SSL-connected users on the channel, while disallowing operator identification in clear text, to better utilize the advantages that SSL provides.
+TLS connections require both client and server support (that may require the user to install TLS binaries and IRC client specific patches or modules on their computers).
+Some networks also use TLS for server to server connections, and provide a special channel flag (such as +S) to only allow TLS-connected users on the channel, while disallowing operator identification in clear text, to better utilize the advantages that TLS provides.

 ## Peer-to-peer networks and systems